BCG-X-Official/facet/sphinx/source/faqs.rst

 6. **Can I use a custom scoring function with the LearnerRanker?**

-    The LearnerRanker works in a similar fashion to scikit-learn's `gridsearchCV <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html>`_
+    The LearnerRanker works in a similar fashion to *scikit-learn*'s `gridsearchCV <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html>`_
     so much of the functionality is equivalent.
 You can pass a custom scoring function much as you would for gridsearchCV.

     .. code-block:: Python

-        # define your own custom scorer, in this ase Huber loss with delta=3
+        # define your own custom scorer, in this case Huber loss with delta=3
         import numpy as np
         from sklearn.metrics import make_scorer